Previous dayJanuary 1, 2026Next day

 120.3 km---✓ ReviewedUSGS →

-A magnitude 4.5 earthquake was recorded 278 km N of Saipan, Northern Mariana Islands on January 1, 2026 at 22:13 UTC.
-At a depth of 120.3 km, the event was intermediate depth.
+January 1, 2026 brought a magnitude 4.5 earthquake 278 km N of Saipan, Northern Mariana Islands, logged at 22:13 UTC.
+This was a intermediate depth earthquake, focused at 120.3 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at 17.718°, 145.998°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 17.718°N, 145.998°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-01

-Reports of a magnitude 2.5 earthquake 110 km NNW of Yakutat, Alaska came in on January 1, 2026 at 21:58 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 5.7 earthquake that occurred about 15 hours earlier.
-At a depth of just 4.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 60.513°N, -140.139°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.
+A magnitude 2.0 seismic event took place 110 km N of Yakutat, Alaska on January 1, 2026 at 22:12 UTC.
+It arrived roughly 15 hours after a larger magnitude 5.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
+At a depth of just 2.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
+The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
+The epicenter is at 60.530°, -139.974°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
+See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-01